eseidel/lolsim/README.md

  - No AOE or support for location or proximity.
  - No monsters.

-Mostly what the simulation supports is having groups of champs/mobs auto-attack until death.

-## TODO
+## Questions to answer:
+- Jungle clear-time approximations.
+- Amumu Dispair or Tantrum first?
+- Range catagories for each stats (high, med, low)
+- Guestimate as to power ranges of various champs
 - When are various items (liandries, BOTRK, etc.) worth it?
+- How Burst scales?
 - DPS and burst for each champ.

-- Range catagories for each stats (high, med, low)
-- Guestimate as to power ranges of various champs
-- How Burst scales.
+## TODO / Bugs
+- Fix stat-relative buffs to include all stats (not just base).
+- Split bonus vs. base armor, ad, etc.
 - Update to latest patch (currently 7.2.1).
 - pub run test dies w/o message when no precache.
-- Fix stat-relative buffs to include all stats (not just base).
-- Split bonus vs. base armor, ad, etc.
 - Coverage & coveralls.io
 - Figure out how to do ability passives.
 - Unify Buffs, Items, Abilities as Scripts.